isabelayepes/PredTomorrowsRain/README.md

 # Predicting Tomorrow's Rain

+Regression and classifier machine learning models are used to predict the next day’s rainfall.
+Neural network regression, random forest, and XGBoost classifiers are trained on South Florida 2015 data with 44 features including the current day’s total rainfall, temperature, wind, surface pressure, wind, vegetation levels, and more.
+Then models are tested on NYC and South Florida 2022 December data.
+Temperature, surface pressure, and the current day’s rainfall were the top three predictive features.

+Location:
-Predict historical rainfall for south Florida (contains the Everglades area and Lake Okeechobee) using  temperature, wind, surface pressure, and vegetation features in a deep learning neural network model and in a classifier decision tree based model.
+South Florida (contains the Everglades area and Lake Okeechobee) NYC and part of Westchester County